delingren/homeautomation/doors_and_windows/README.md

 Most of my personal computing is done on Apple's ecosystem.
 So, I'd like to integrate it with HomeKit.
 Originally, I prototyped with a Raspberry Pi, running HomeBridge and [homebridge-rpi plugin](https://github.com/ebaauw/homebridge-rpi).
 It worked great.
 But I later ran into [HomeSpan Library](https://github.com/HomeSpan/HomeSpan/) for ESP32 that implements HAP, the protocol that talks to Apple HomeKit.
 So, I thought it was silly to run a full blown Linux for something this trivial.
 I beliee Espressif has also introduced an SDK based on ESP-IDF.
 But Arduino framework is easy to use for a simple project like this.

-While I was working on this project, I decided to add a component to monitor the temperature and humidity of my master bedroom so that I can automate the fan.
+While I was working on this project, I decided to add a component to monitor the temperature and humidity of the bathroom so that I can automate the fan.
 These two components are completely independent of each other but it's convenient to combine them due to the physical location.

 ## Hardware setup